-Students academically dismissed who can provide evidence of academic rehabilitation (i.e., two courses passed at another college/university) may apply for reinstatement at Webber International University 6 months after dismissal.
+Students academically dismissed who can provide evidence of academic rehabilitation (i.e., two courses passed at another college/university) may apply for reinstatement at Webber International University one academic term/semester after dismissal.
 For more information about Readmission, see the Admissions section of the catalog.

 Students who are readmitted after having been placed on academic suspension, but who fail to make acceptable progress towards achieving the minimum G.P.A. needed to regain good academic standing (as defined above), are subject to permanent academic dismissal.
 Students who fail to make reasonable progress toward the degree are also subject to dismissal.
-The Faculty Executive Committee in NC makes these decisions.
+The Academic Standing Committee in Florida and the Faculty Executive Committee in NC makes these decisions.
 Appeal of the Committee's decision must be made in writing to the Academic Dean of the appropriate campus.
 Appeals must be received in the Office of Academic Affairs within two weeks of the student's receipt of formal notification of suspension.